Want to earn some extra money but not sure where to start?

 So pretty much somewhere locally on a daily basis someone somewhere is dropping or damaging their phone is some way or other.

 Getting it fixed often becomes a matter of urgency.
 Especially if you’re still on contract and can’t currently afford a newer model.
-Which by the way, if you are due a new phone soon, potentially save money on your mobile phone bill.

 Become a dab hand with a pair of scissors you can make money anywhere.